The thermal SZ tomography: The thermal SZ effect and the SZ tomography

 One of the most widely used statistical quantities of the tSZ effect is the angular power spectrum $C^{\rm tSZ}_l$.
-Throughout this paper, unless specified, we will focus on the Rayleigh-Jeans limit $\Delta T/T=-2y$.
-Under the Limber's approximation \citep{Limber1954}, $C^{\rm tSZ}_l$ is related to the 3D thermal pressure power spectrum $\Delta^2_P(k,z)$ by the following relation,
+Throughout this paper, unless otherwise specified, we will focus on the Rayleigh-Jeans limit $\Delta T/T=-2y$ (however in Appendix \ref{app:lensing}, we set $g= -0.95$ in order to forecast the measurement error for ACT and SPT at $\nu=150$GHz).
+Under the Limber approximation \citep{Limber1954}, $C^{\rm tSZ}_l$ is related to the 3D thermal pressure power spectrum $\Delta^2_P(k,z)$ by the following relation,